2018 United States attorney general elections: Closest races

 Blue denotes offices won by Democrats; red denotes those won by Republicans.

-Partisan control of statewide offices

 Alabama

 The 2018 Alabama Attorney General election was held on November 6, 2018, to elect the Attorney General of Alabama.

 Former Alabama Attorney General Troy King unsuccessfully sought the Republican nomination.
-Incumbent Republican Attorney General Steve Marshall, who was appointed by Governor Bentley in February 2017 after appointing Attorney General Luther Strange to the U.S. Senate, ran for a first full term.
+Incumbent Republican attorney general Steve Marshall, who was appointed by Governor Bentley in February 2017 after appointing Attorney General Luther Strange to the U.S. Senate, ran for a first full term.
 Former chief deputy attorney general Alice Martin sought the Republican nomination.
 Attorney Joseph Siegelman, son of former governor Don Siegelman, is the nominee of the Democratic Party.
 Chris Christie ran for attorney general on the Democratic ballot.
 Christie has been a trial lawyer at Bradley Arant Boult Cummings for 30 years.